ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-telemetry-logs.rst

 ================================

-Tlogs are recordings of the MAVLink telemetry messages sent between the APM/PX and the groundstation and are automatically created the moment you press the connect button on the mission planner.
-Files of the format YYYY-MM-DD hh-mm-ss.tlog appear in the "logs" subfolder in your Mission Planner installation folder or to the location you select in the Planner options [Config/Tuning] [Planner].
+Tlogs are recordings of the MAVLink telemetry messages sent between the flight controller and the ground station and are automatically created the moment you press the connect button on the ground station.

+If using the Mission Planner, files of the format YYYY-MM-DD hh-mm-ss.tlog appear in the "logs" subfolder in your Mission Planner installation folder or to the location you select in the Planner options [Config/Tuning] [Planner].